Owen Farrell: Saracens

-2013–2014
+Farrell kicking at goal in 2013.

 The 2013–14 season was a strong season for Farrell and Saracens, with the London Club reaching the Heineken Cup against Toulon, but they missed out on the title after losing the match 23–6, and there was more disappointment for Farrell and Saracens after being defeated 24–20 in the Aviva Premiership Final against Northampton at Twickenham.
 Farrell struggled with injury in the 2013–14 season after being knocked out unconscious in Saracens's 49–10 win over Leicester Tigers after colliding with opponent Niki Goneva, resulting in Farrell being carried off on a stretcher in a neck brace.

-2014–2015

 In the 2014–15 season, Farrell won the man of the match award in the Premiership Final, scoring a try and kicking a further 13 points.
 Saracens went on to win the final 28–16.

+Farrell kicking for goal in the European Rugby Champions Cup.

 The following season, Farrell won the Fans' Player of the Season for Saracens, and kicked all 21 points against Racing 92 in the 2016 European Rugby Champions Cup Final, which Saracens won.
 He subsequently was awarded the Top Points Scorer award with 129 points scored in the tournament.
 That season Farrell kicked 13 points again as Saracens also retained the Premiership title with a 28–20 victory over Exeter.

-2016–2017

 In 2017, Farrell overtook Glen Jackson as the Saracens' all-time leading points scorer, having scored 1548 points in his career so far.
 In May 2017, Owen helped Saracens to a second successive European Champions Cup, scoring two conversions and three penalties in the final, and was named European Player of the Year.

-2018–2019

 In 2018, Farrell won his fourth Premiership title after a 27–10 victory over Exeter, in which he converted two tries.

 In 2019, Farrell won the European Champions Cup for a third time, scoring 10 points in the final against Leinster at St James' Park in Newcastle.
 He also won the Premiership for a fifth time, scoring three conversions and two penalties as Saracens again overcame Exeter.